Skip to Content

 Chipping Campden in the North Cotswolds is bursting with history, with the golden stone buildings on the High Street, the Market Hall and St James’ Church built with the profits from the medieval wool trade.
 It was also a centre for the Arts and Crafts Movement, with works by artists from the time on display at the Old Barn Museum and those by today’s artists at the Old Silk Mill.

-Chipping Campden is also the start of the Cotswold Way (look out for the marker stone by the Market Hall) and you can walk the first part of it on a 4.1-mile circular walk to Dover’s Hill.
+Chipping Campden is also at one end of the Cotswold Way (look out for the marker stone by the Market Hall) and you can walk a section of it on a 4.1-mile circular walk to Dover’s Hill.

 Chipping Campden Market Hall on a day trip from Cheltenham to Cotswolds